BrendoAlmeida/Geminify/README.md

 - **Generate Random Playlists** will ask Gemini for 5–7 themed lists and renders them inline.
 - Watch the **live status ticker** to follow each step and see track names stream in while Gemini curates your mix.
 - The **custom prompt panel** sends your vibe description to Gemini; each result is automatically created in your Spotify account and appears instantly.
+- Use the new **playlist picker** to quickly choose one of your Spotify playlists for enhancement, or paste a link/ID if you prefer manual control.
 - Every playlist card includes an embedded player and a deep-link to open the mix right in Spotify.

 ## Contributing